 Applications are assessed by the Grants Advisory Committee who make recommendations to the Community Planning Partnership regarding which grants they believe should be awarded.

-Please note that the process is entirely online for 2020-21 - we will NOT be able to accept paper applications or enclosures.
+Please note that the process will be entirely online for 2021-22 - we will NOT be able to accept paper applications or enclosures.
 Your application must be submitted via the web form or by emailing the downloaded form within the document section of the page (after reading the grant guidance).